What Was The Impact Of Vincent Van Gogh On The Art World?

 Van Gogh’s Impact On Fauvism

 These artists were inspired by how van Gogh would use bright colors and combine those colors.
-Also, how the emotions would come through those paintings, both the Fauvists and Expressionists believed that feelings should come through their art.
+Also, how would the emotions come through those paintings?
+Both the Fauvists and Expressionists believed that feelings should come through their art.

 Van Gogh’s freedom also inspired them to use form and color in their artwork.
-As the Artist, Max Pechstein declared:
+As the Artist Max Pechstein declared:

 “Van Gogh was the father of all us!”